aws-samples/aws-genai-llm-chatbot/README.md

 # Multimodal models
-Currently the following multimodal models supported are:
+Currently, the following multimodal models are supported:
 - [IDEFICS 9b Instruct](https://huggingface.co/HuggingFaceM4/idefics-9b)
   - Requires `ml.g5.12xlarge` instance.
 - [IDEFICS 80b Instruct](https://huggingface.co/HuggingFaceM4/idefics-80b-instruct)
   - Requires `ml.g5.48xlarge` instance.

-In order to have the right instance types and how to request them read [Amazon SageMaker requirements](#amazon-sagemaker-requirements-for-self-hosted-models-only)
+To have the right instance types and how to request them, read [Amazon SageMaker requirements](#amazon-sagemaker-requirements-for-self-hosted-models-only)

 > NOTE: Make sure to review [IDEFICS models license sections](https://huggingface.co/HuggingFaceM4/idefics-80b-instruct#license).

-To deploy a multimodal model simply follow the [deploy instructions](#deploy) and select one ot the supported models (press Space to select/deselect) from the magic-create CLI step and deploy as [instructed in the above section]((#deployment-dependencies-installation)).
+To deploy a multimodal model, follow the [deploy instructions](#deploy) and select one of the supported models (press Space to select/deselect) from the magic-create CLI step and deploy as [instructed in the above section]((#deployment-dependencies-installation)).

 ![sample](assets/select-multimodal.gif "AWS GenAI Chatbot")

 > ⚠️ NOTE ⚠️ Amazon SageMaker are billed by the hour.
-Be aware not letting this models running unused to avoid unncesseray costs.
+Be aware of not letting this model run unused to avoid unnecessary costs.